PEM-Humboldt/biomodelos-sdm/README.md

 ![RStudio_View](RStudio_View.png)

-Now you are ready to load the Bio2_routine, customize it and run ENM models.
-You only need two basic elements, environmental variables and georeferenced occurrence data of one or several species.
-The next example shows the structure of both elements.
+Now you are ready to customize Bio2_routine and run SDM models.
+You only need,as said before, two more basic elements: environmental variables and georeferenced occurrence data of one or several species.
+The next example will show you the structure and characteristics of both elements.
 Also, to go deep in this function revise **Structure and Functions** and **More deep in Bio2_routine** vignette.

 ## Example